stanleyinbali/hermes-translation-app/README.md

 # Hermes - Instant Translation for macOS

 A powerful menu bar application that provides instant bidirectional English-Japanese translation using Google's Gemini AI.
+Build completely by Cursor

 ## Features